Access rules are enforced when the answer is written.

-Each guarantee is a property of how the system is built — not a setting an operator can switch off.
-Open "For your security team" on any of them for the enforcement mechanism.
+Each one is a property of how the system is built, not a setting an operator can switch off.

 Everyone sees only what they're allowed to

 Each person's update is built only from what they're permitted to see.
-The default is to share nothing, and a Block always wins.
+The default is to share nothing, and a restriction always wins over a grant.

 For your security team

 Permission is enforced at retrieval, not by an app-layer post-filter.
 The per-person access-control list lives inside the single retrieve() SQL: an EXISTS allow-check combined with a NOT EXISTS deny-overrides check, where an empty grant set is default-deny.
-There is never a superuser read path and never an after-the-fact redaction step — retrieve()is the sole reader of the content pool, so content a person isn't permitted to see never enters their result at all.
+There is never a superuser read path and nothing is ever filtered out after the fact: retrieve()is the sole reader of the shared documents, so content a person isn't permitted to see never enters their result at all.

 Nothing is made up